 "We must remember who and what these people were, honor their attempt, and learn from their error.
 To that end, we assemble here, to recite the names of the lost and to try, in our own small way, to carry what of value they have left behind into our future."
 He opened a large book and held it in his hand.
 A small bell rang out across the beach.
 "Caroline Abratis.
 Markus Abratis..."
 The names went on, and on.
 Misuko knew there were 800 names or so, and the reading would take 20 minutes to complete, but she would not begrudge him this time.

-She was surprised, a little, when Xiantus said, "Maria Steinroor.
+Xiantus said, "Maria Steinroor.
 Steven Steinroor."
-Linia broke away from the assembly to walk to the water's edge.
+Misuko was a little surprised as Linia stepped away from the assembly to walk to the water's edge.
 From the cloth bag she carried she pulled out two Pendorian mourning boats, small wooden objects each about the size of a shoe.
-They were normally used in the Ceremony of Lights each Yestar on Pendor, to remember each whose light had finally and completely extinguished.
+They were normally used in the Ceremony of Lights each Yestar on Pendor, to remember each whose light had been finally and completely exhausted.
 As Xiantius continued his recitation, she lit candles in the glass holder in the center and set them upon the ocean.
 They began to drift away, the candle visible even as it seemed to be getting farther and farther away.

 When Xiantus reached the last name, he closed the book.
 "Thank you all for coming.
 I know this was a bit unusual, but...
 I am a sailor.
 It is something I felt necessary, and when Misuko suggested it I cursed myself for not coming up with it myself."